JoinedSenses/TF2-NominationHandler/README.md

 This plugin was written specifically for one of my dev/sandbox servers, so it may require modifications to suit your needs.

 Notes:
-- Reads in map groups from ecj_mapcycle.txt.
+- Reads in map groups from \_mapcycle.txt.
 When modifications are done to this file, run ```sm_updatemaplist``` to have the plugin update your mapcycle file as well.

 To Do:
 - Add cvars instead of hardcoding certain things, such as message prefixes or config file name.